-If you use scissors for very specific purposes in addition to general cutting, you may need other features or types of scissors.
+If you use scissors for very specific purposes besides general cutting, you may need other features or types of scissors.
 The following are examples of common situations where people with arthritis need to use the right pair of scissors to reduce their arthritic hand pain.

 Scissors for Arthritic Thumbs

 So, the best scissors for arthritic thumbs are scissors that don’t engage the thumbs to work.
-The Friskars Easy Action Scissors or these Self Opening Scissors are a great choice for this because the cutting motion is performed by the fingers and palm – the thumb isn’t engaged at all.
+The Friskars Easy Action Scissors or these Self-Opening Scissors are a great choice for this because the fingers and palm perform the cutting motion – the thumb isn’t engaged at all.

 Sewing Scissors for Arthritis

-The most common hand tool used by a seamstress or dressmakers is a pair of scissors.
-Often, a person who does a lot of sewing will have special scissors for snipping thread, cutting fabric, and for detail work.
+The most common hand tool used by a seamstress or dressmaker is a pair of scissors.
+Often, a person who does a lot of sewing will have special scissors for snipping thread, cutting fabric, and detail work.